 Do we dare to love that much?

-The message of the movie is really not hard to figure out.2
+The message of the movie is really not hard to figure out. ((The movie poster pictured above actually spells out the entire plot in one succinct line.))

-It’s all about the human soul or, as my wife pointed out, “the tortured soul of a child”3.
+It’s all about the human soul or, as my wife pointed out, “the tortured soul of a child” ((A tortured child that happens to live in all of us.)).
 However, without the proper categories of thought outlined above the movie will appear incoherent and without structure.
 Not because it lacks structure, but because it doesn’t fit the extropian philosophical structure held by most modern people.

 Many will miss the deep themes explored in this film.
 However some will get it.
 The difference will lie whether we dare to take an honest look in the mirror or whether we will allow our demons, our wild things, to hinder us in our quest for truth, our quest for wholeness.